taikoxyz/simple-taiko-node/README.md

 [taiko client](https://github.com/taikoxyz/taiko-client)'s [driver software](https://github.com/taikoxyz/taiko-client/tree/main/docs#driver) serves as an L2 [consensus client](https://ethereum.org/en/glossary/#consensus-client).
 It will listen for new L2 blocks from the Taiko layer 1 protocol contract, then direct the connected L2 execution engine to insert them into its local chain through the [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).

-### Taiko client proposer
+### Taiko client prover

-[taiko client](https://github.com/taikoxyz/taiko-client)'s [proposer software](https://github.com/taikoxyz/taiko-client/tree/main/docs#proposer) will fetch pending transactions in a L2 execution engine's mempool intervally, then try to propose them to the Taiko layer 1 protocol contract.
+[taiko client](https://github.com/taikoxyz/taiko-client)'s [prover software](https://github.com/taikoxyz/taiko-client/tree/main/docs#prover) will request a [zkevm-circuits](https://github.com/privacy-scaling-explorations/zkevm-circuits) to generate a zero knowledge proof for the given block, then try to submit it to the Taiko layer 1 protocol contract.

 ### Prometheus and Grafana